Joan Freeman, Concordia College, Madison

 Joan is currently an Adjunct Faculty instructor for Concordia University-Madison in their Graduate Teacher Certification program.
 She also is a Supervisor of student teachers for CUW-Madison .
 She is a retired Madison Metropolitan special and general education teacher, having served MMSD for 21 years.
 After retirement, Joan also served MMSD as a mentor to New Educators for 4 years.
 Her own professional growth has increased by supporting new educators with Educator Effectiveness and Culturally Responsive Teaching.
 She finds the practice of supporting new educators from their pre-service learning through Concordia through their first few years as new teachers to be exciting, honorable and rewarding.

-Steve currently works as a New Teacher Mentor for the Sun Prairie School District.
-Prior to this, he taught High School Science for seven years at Sun Prairie High School.
+Steve is the Site Director of the Graduate Teacher Certificate Program at Concordia University.
+Prior to that, he worked as a New Teacher Mentor for the Sun Prairie School District, and also taught High School Science for seven years at Sun Prairie High School.
 He did not come into teaching immediately after college.
 Instead, he earned a degree in Conservation Biology at UW Madison and worked in a microbiology lab (among other jobs) for several years before he took a substitute teaching position.
 It was then that he felt he found his true calling.
 He truly enjoys his current role collaborating with his new colleagues and supporting them in their professional growth.
 He finds this position to be (much like teaching) both challenging and rewarding.
 He has recently moved to Fitchburg and in his spare time enjoys mountain biking, running, cross-country skiing, and cooking.
-Email Steve

 Jennifer Murphy, Verona Area School District